eclipse-volttron/docker/README.md

 ## Minimal Execution

-A volttron is able to be executed directly from docker.
+This setup is to run a VOLTTRON instance directly from docker.
 This will create a running volttron, but will not persist on the host after the container stops.

 ```bash